Madhan-Git07/Assignment_5_GitHub/README.md

 3. Model Training and Testing: Includes Decision Trees, Logistic Regression, KNN, MLP, and SVM.
 4. Performance Metrics: Accuracy, precision, recall, F1-score, and confusion matrices.

+## Results

+•Best Model: Logistic Regression with an accuracy of 91.69%.
+Insights:
+• Mental health issues were slightly more prevalent than physical health issues in the dataset.
+• Sleep time and BMI variability indicated opportunities for further research into lifestyle factors and health outcomes.
+• Class imbalance required targeted strategies like SMOTE and adjusted class weights.

 ## Deployment

 Currently, the project is designed for local analysis and does not include a deployment component.
 Future work includes deploying the model via Flask or Django.